robotics-and-innovation-club/WRO2022-Future-Engineer/README.md

 ## Models
 - ```base with nut hole.STL``` The STL file is the base component that will be used to attach the electronic mounter component to the vehicle base.
-- ```step down mount.STL``` This is that part that will mounted to electronic mounter base.
-This is use for step down DC to DC converter to insert.
+- ```step down mount.STL``` The component that will be mounted to the electronic mounter base is this.
+This is used to insert a step-down DC to DC converter.